marick/Midje/README.md

   person who hates my style of sugaring and wants to write her own.

-* **Semi-sweet** Adds a few constructs to make tests look more like the examples you see in tutorials and the like.
+* **Semi-sweet** When people write documentation containing examples, they often use a clear marker between the code you type and what you should see.
+It's often an arrow.
+Sometimes the distinction is made by making the example look like it's being typed at the REPL.
+The semi-sweet style adds a few constructs to make Midje tests look like that, while still being easy enough to generate from a more elaborate syntax.

 * **Sweet** The style I like to use.
 A "little language" for top-down test-driven development, which repaints Freeman